 We initiated the OraGrowtH210 Trial in the fourth quarter of 2020, and we may need to conduct additional clinical trials before initiating our planned Phase 3 clinical trial.
-If the OraGrowtH210 Trial is successful, we intend to independently conduct a Phase 3 clinical trial of LUM-201.
+Based on the successful results of our OraGrowtH210 Trial, which we announced on November 7, 2023, we intend to independently conduct a Phase 3 clinical trial of LUM-201.
 To conduct a Phase 3 clinical trial and submit a successful NDA is a complicated process and will require us to raise substantial additional capital to fund such trial.
 As an organization, we have never conducted a Phase 3 clinical trial, have limited experience in preparing, submitting and prosecuting regulatory filings, and have not submitted an NDA before.
 We also have had limited interactions with the FDA and have not discussed any proposed Phase 3 clinical trial designs or implementations with the FDA.
-We have not raised significant amounts of equity or debt capital since the Merger was completed in March 2022.
+We have not raised significant amounts of equity or debt capital since the Merger was completed in March 2020.
 Even if the OraGrowtH210 Trial is successful, we may be unable to successfully and efficiently fund, execute and complete necessary clinical trials in a way that leads to an NDA submission and approval of LUM-201.
 Failure to fund, commence or complete, or delays in, our planned clinical trials would prevent us from or delay us in commercializing LUM-201.